pjakiela/ECON523/exercises/E9-power.md

 ### Question 4

 Now use the `sampsi` command to check your answer.
 The `ratio()` option allows you to indicate a ratio of treatment:comparison observations that differs from one (note that this is not the same as the proportion of observations that are treated).

+### Question 5

-What is the required sample size that you would need to detect the MDE that you calculated in Question 1?
+How large of a sample size would need to detect the MDE that you calculated in Question 1?

-##### Question 8
+### Question 6

 One way to increase power is to include controls that explain the observed variation in the outcome variable.
 When you plan to include controls, the standard deviation used in the MDE calculuation is the standard deviation of the the **residuals** after regressing the outcome on the controls.
 Replace the missing values of the variables `b_acres` with zeroes.
 Then, regress `b_knowledge_correct` on `b_h_edu`, `b_hh_size`, `b_acres`, and `b_dist_km`.
 Use the post-estimation command `predict` to predict the residuals, generating the new variable `yresid`.
 Then summarize `yresid`.
 What is the standard deviation of the outcome variable **after regressing on the controls**?
+How does it compare to the standard deviation of `b_knowledge_correct` without controls?

-##### Question 9
+### Question 7

 Using the standard deviation of the residualized outcome variable, calculate the MDE (using the assumptions about the ratio of treatment and control observations that you used in Question 6).
 What is the MDE?